nav13n/nav13n/README.md

 I am Naveen, an engineer interested in machine learning and distributed systems.

 At Reliance Jio, I currently work on developing machine learning products across verticals.
 Prior to Jio; I worked with Civil Maps, Science Inc, GE and Oracle developing large scale distributed applications.
-In my free time I try to learn something, read books or indulge myself in cooking.

 <!--
 **nav13n/nav13n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.